Drakelid/syslogger/README.md

 ## Usage

 1. Build and start the container using Docker Compose.
-The provided configuration maps the syslog and web ports to the host so they are reachable from other devices on your LAN:
+The configuration runs the container with host networking so the syslog and web ports are reachable from other devices on your LAN without additional port mapping:
    ```bash
    docker-compose up --build
    ```
    Logs will be stored in the `logs/` directory on the host.

 2. Point your ASUS router's syslog settings to the IP address of the Docker host on the configured port (default `514`).
-The container exposes port `514` for both UDP and TCP, so the router can reach the syslog service directly on the host IP.
+Because SysLogger uses host networking, the router can send logs directly to the host IP without any extra port mappings.

 3. Check `logs/syslog.log` for incoming messages.